16 Styles of Mid Century Modern Fences and Screens

 Midcentury modern MCM grapestake fence narrow horizontal vertical panels

 Now we start to get really modern!
 The mid-century period was all about grids, both regular grids and broken or fractured grids.
 The first type of grid fence is intermediate between the slat fences shown before and the fences that follow.
 One might call them ‘grids of slats’ where the slats, running either horizontally or vertically or both, are installed behind or within a gridded frame.
-Notice that in some fences, some of the cells are open.
+This is different from just being the back side of a slat fence because they took the time to frame out a grid.

 Midcentury modern MCM grid fence backed with slats